itomig-de/itomig-ai-base/README.md

 );
 ```

-## Diagnostics Page

-The extension includes a diagnostics page accessible via the Admin menu.
-This page allows you to:

-- Verify the configured AI engine is working correctly
-- Test the connection to the AI provider API
-- View configuration information
-- Perform test queries to validate the system prompt behavior

-**Note:** The diagnostics page is currently available in the main branch and not yet included in a stable release.

 ## Integration with Other Extensions

 This extension serves as a foundation for other iTop extensions that need AI capabilities.